USCqserver/Adiabatic-master-equation-and-quantum-trajectories/README.md

 ---
 ## Tutorial: UCL 4 qubit gadgets and a single qubit <a name="tutorial"></a>
 ### UCL 4 qubit gadgets <a name="ucl"></a>
-The folder "tutorial_4_qubit_gadget" contains a tutorial on how to run the codes.
+The folder [tutorial_4_qubit_gadget](https://github.com/USCqserver/Adiabatic-master-equation-and-quantum-trajectories/tree/master/tutorial_4_qubit_gadget) contains a tutorial on how to run the codes.
 ![alt text](https://github.com/USCqserver/Adiabatic-master-equation-and-quantum-trajectories/blob/master/images/4-qubit.png)
 ### Single qubit <a name="single"></a>
 It has a "onequbit_demo" for how to run codes on a single qubit.
-The pdf file "kawacode.pdf" contains a presentation on excecutions.
+The pdf file [kawacode.pdf](https://github.com/USCqserver/Adiabatic-master-equation-and-quantum-trajectories/blob/master/tutorial_4_qubit_gadget/kawacode.pdf) contains a presentation on excecutions.